fiveoceans-dev/pokernft/docs/networking-contract.md

 # Networking Contract

 This document defines the WebSocket protocol between poker clients and the server.
 All client commands are idempotent and carry a unique `cmdId`; the server ignores duplicates and always replies with the authoritative state.
+See [`multi-player-server.md`](./multi-player-server.md) for session creation and [`modules.md`](./modules.md) for how the `EventBus` module feeds these events to clients.

 ## Server → Client Events